Pre-Ballet Program

 Jazz

 The focus in these classes will be to learn proper dance technique such as isolations of the body, turning, improving performance quality and developing complex rhythms and patterns.
 Students will be exposed to various styles of jazz depending on their teacher.
 Those styles include Broadway, Street, Contemporary and Jazz Funk.
 This will help develop students as well rounded dancers.
 The base technique for jazz is ballet.
 It is very important, for the student, that they are taking at least 1 ballet or have had a minimum of 2 years of ballet experience.
 There will be a proper warm-up, stretches, isolations, and across the floor combinations.
 There are not as many Jazz levels as ballet therefore, students will remain in the same level for several years before moving up to the next level.
-Each level of Jazz become more complex and intricate in both the skills they learn and the choreography.
+Each level of Jazz becomes more complex and intricate in both the skills they learn and the choreography.

 Tap

-- Tap A: Ages 5 – 11 No prior dance experience necessary.
+- Tap A: Ages 5 -11 No prior dance experience necessary.

 This class is designed for those with little to no experience with tap dance.
 The primary focus of the class is the development of basic technical skills (shuffles, flaps, cramp-rolls, etc.).
 Students will also be introduced to the process of applying musical counts to the rhythmic tap combinations of the class.

-This class is designed for those students with some prior experience in tap.
+These classes are designed for those students with some prior experience in tap.
 Students should be well versed in basic tap technical skills as well as the ability to execute some of the intermediate skills (time steps, riffs, etc.).
 Class objectives include the ability to quickly learn combinations and intro to precision of sound.

 This class is fast paced and energetic.
 Students should have the ability to execute advanced skills.
 (Single wings, Maxie Ford Pullback, Double Cincinnati, etc.).
 This class will focus on advanced combination execution with speed and precision sounds.
 Students should be well versed in tap terminology and require minimal instruction for execution of combinations.